AgileCloudInstitute/AgileCloudManager/README.md

 9. Create an Azure DevOps Project and import the sample repo and pipeline by...

-#Destroy the Azure DevOps Project and its elements
+# Destroy the Azure DevOps Project and its elements

 1.  ...
 2.  ...

-#Destroy the Infrastructure Orchestration System
+# Destroy the Infrastructure Orchestration System

+1.  ...
+2.  ...